 General Electric Short Interest Graph (3 Months)

-As you can see from the chart above the percentage of shares that are sold short for General Electric has declined since its last report.
-This does not mean that the stock is going to rise in the near-term but traders should be aware that less shares are being shorted.
+As you can see from the chart above the percentage of shares that are sold short for General Electric has grown since its last report.
+This does not mean that the stock is going to fall in the near-term but traders should be aware that more shares are being shorted.

 Comparing General Electric's Short Interest Against Its Peers